 So we proceeded along the circuit back to Murwillumbah, past Wadeville General Store and the famous Hanging Rock Falls swimming hole.

 Tired as we were after a long day’s drive, we just had to stop off at the Sphinx Rock Café in Mt Burrell.
 What a find it was!

 It’s a relaxing quirky roadside café with a great menu, fresh juices and fabulous homemade food.

-I quaffed a carrot-celery-cucumber-ginger-turmeric juice to wash down a haloumi pea fritter rocket salad stack with sweet chili sauce.
+I gulped a carrot-celery-cucumber-ginger-turmeric juice to wash down a halloumi pea fritter rocket salad stack with sweet chilli sauce.

 My girlfriend tried a Cajun fish and feta salad, which was moist and deliciously filling.